intel/rmd/docs/UserGuide.md

 ## Prerequisite

 To use RMD, the users need to meet several requirements for both hardware and software.
-Please read the [this doc](../docs/Prerequisite.md) for more details.
+Please read [this doc](../docs/Prerequisite.md) for more details.

 ## Installation